ivandika3/tornado-microservice/README.md

-# 99-python-exercise
+# Python Exercise
 An exercise to assess your skills with Python, Tornado (Web Framework), and writing non-blocking/asynchronous code.
+Create a fork of this repository to begin solving the exercise!

 ## Introduction
 We're building a system that stores information about users and properties that are available to rent or buy.
 The system is designed as a set of small web applications that each perform a specific task (otherwise known as "microservices").